-We tested the most popular super automatic machines, Jura Elektroapparate, (Capresso), Gaggia, Saeco, DeLonghi and Krups, and although there is no clear winner, we can definitely point advantages and disadvantages for all the machines discussed.
+We tested for you the most popular super-automatic espresso machines, on the market.
+We reviewed side by side Jura Elektroapparate, (Capresso), Gaggia, Saeco, DeLonghi, and Krups.
+Even though there is no clear winner, we can definitely point plusses and minuses.

-For the rest of us, for whom an espresso is just a great cup of coffee, and a little luxury that we indulge without making more of a deal than it is, the fully automatic espresso machine is the perfect choice.
+For the rest of us, espresso is just a great cup of coffee and a little luxury.
+This is why a fully automatic espresso machine is the perfect choice.

 Super Automatic Espresso Machine Poll